s-peiran/tp/docs/UserGuide.md

 - **What it does**: Associates notes with a specific contact or meeting.

 - **Command Format**:
-    - For Contacts: `note id/[CONTACT_ID or CONTACT_NAME]  note/NOTES`
+    - For Contacts: `add note to contact -id CONTACT_ID_or_CONTACT_NAME -note NOTES`
-    - For Meetings: `note id/MEETING_ID or MEETING_NAME note/NOTES`
+    - For Meetings: `add note to meeting -id MEETING_ID_or_MEETING_NAME -note NOTES`

 - **Examples**:
-    - `note id/5 note/"Has a dog named Benny"`
+    - `add note to contact -id 5 -note Has a dog named Benny`
-    - `note id/"Project Discussion" note/"Agenda: Discuss Q2 results"`
+    - `add note to meeting -id Project Discussion -note Agenda: Discuss Q2 results`

 - **Acceptable Values**:
     - CONTACT_ID: Non-negative integer.